odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/jim-corbett-country/_index.md

       - type: hotel
         url: >-
           /destinations/india/states/uttarakhand/cities/ramgarh/hotels/the-ramgarh-bungalows/
+        title: The Ramgarh Bungalows
         content: >-
-          In the foothills of the Himalayas, The Old Bungalow - 1830, and The Writers' Bungalow - 1860, are located in the fruit basket of the Kumaon region.
-There are 9 well furnished rooms, all strategically placed so that every room can experience the picturesque view.The bungalows have been restored and refurbished by the Neemrana Group, and have the old world charm of rural England.
+          In the foothills of the Himalayas, The Old Bungalow (1830), and The Writers' Bungalow (1860), are located in the fruit basket of the Kumaon region.
+There are nine well-furnished rooms, all strategically placed so that every room can experience the picturesque view.
+The bungalows have been restored and refurbished, and have a cosy atmosphere.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''